Accelerated Jarzynski Estimator with Deterministic Virtual Trajectories

-In this paper, we address the problem of the inevitable error of Jarzynski estimators and significantly improve the convergence in fundamental cases.
-The key idea of our work is using deterministic virtual trajectories rather than stochastic ones.
-Specifically, we introduce auxiliary momentum and employ Hamiltonian dynamics to simulate the process originally described by Langevin dynamics.
-Our theoretical analyses reveal that our method achieves second-order acceleration with respect to the duration of simulated dynamics, and, furthermore, zero variance estimation at some conditions with harmonic potentials.
+Our theoretical analyses reveal that our method achieves second-order acceleration with respect to the duration of simulated dynamics, and, furthermore, achieves zero variance estimation at some conditions with harmonic potentials.
 This property is realized when we employ parallel transport and scaling of harmonic potentials, which are models of a moving laser trap and the time-dependent strength of the trap, respectively \cite{Schmiedl2007}.
 Moreover, the proposed method mitigates variance when the peaks of the target distribution are far from those of the initial distribution.
-We conduct numerical experiments on three multimodal distributions for which the proposed method outperforms the conventional one and discuss the results theoretically.
+We conduct numerical experiments on four model systems for which the proposed method outperforms the conventional one and discuss the results theoretically.